How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Switch on the vacuum and let it run for approximately three minutes.
-This should eliminate any blockages from the shower drain.
+Start the vacuum, and allow it to run for around three minutes.
+This will help clear any obstructions in your shower drain.

 Method | Supplies Needed | Steps |